Orientation and Advisement

 - English Composition (2 courses, 6 hours).

-- Foreign Language (2 courses, 6-10 hours).
-This requirement can be satisfied by successfully completing two semesters of the same foreign language at the college level equivalent to two semesters at OU.
-It also may be satisfied by successfully completing two years of the same foreign language in high school or by demonstrating an equivalent level of competence on an assessment test.
-(Note: the Gaylord College of Journalism and Mass Communication, College of Arts and Sciences, and the College of International Studies require students to complete three semesters of college-level foreign language or pass an assessment test.
+- Language (2 courses, 6-10 hours).
+This requirement can be satisfied by successfully completing two semesters of the same language at the college level equivalent to two semesters at OU.
+It also may be satisfied by successfully completing two years of the same language in high school or by demonstrating an equivalent level of competence on an assessment test.
+(Note: the Gaylord College of Journalism and Mass Communication, College of Arts and Sciences, and the College of International Studies require students to complete three semesters of college-level language or pass an assessment test.
 The College of Arts & Sciences and College of International Studies requirement cannot be met by high school coursework.
-Some majors require a fourth semester of foreign language.)
+Some majors require a fourth semester of language.)

 - Mathematics (1 course, 3 hours).